Rudolf Nureyev: Personality and friendships

 Nureyev did not have much patience with rules, limitations and hierarchical order and had at times a volatile temper.
 He was apt to throw tantrums in public when frustrated.
 His impatience mainly showed itself when the failings of others interfered with his work.

-In the 1970s, he went to the New York discotheque Studio 54 on occasion and socialized with Ringo Starr, Gore Vidal, Jackie Kennedy Onassis, Mick Jagger, Liza Minnelli, Andy Warhol, Lee Radziwill, Talitha Pol, Jessye Norman, and Tamara Toumanova.
+In the 1970s, he went to the New York discotheque Studio 54 on occasion and socialised with Ringo Starr, Gore Vidal, Jackie Kennedy Onassis, Mick Jagger, Liza Minnelli, Andy Warhol, Lee Radziwill, Talitha Pol, Jessye Norman, and Tamara Toumanova.
 However, he developed an intolerance for celebrities.
 He kept up old friendships in and out of the ballet world for decades, and was considered to be a loyal and generous friend.

 In 1977, Nureyev and Jamie Wyeth became unexpected friends when the dancer was staying at the artist's property in Maine.
 Wyeth compared Nureyev's off-stage charisma to "having a panther in the house."
 Nureyev posed for 41 drawings and paintings, which have been described as some of Wyeth's "most vibrant, vivacious works.

 Most ballerinas with whom Nureyev danced, including Antoinette Sibley, Cynthia Gregory, Gelsey Kirkland and Annette Page, paid tribute to him as a considerate partner.
 He was known as extremely generous to many ballerinas, who credit him with helping them during difficult times.
 In particular, the Canadian ballerina Lynn Seymour – distressed when she was denied the opportunity to premiere MacMillan's Romeo and Juliet – says that Nureyev often found projects for her even when she was suffering from weight problems and depression and thus had trouble finding roles.